4 Mobile Design Hacks for Squarespace

 Example:

-This is currently the banner image for my homepage and I have put a box around the "focal point".
+This is currently the banner image for the homepage on the Unearth template and I have put a box around the "focal point".

 If you are trying to focus on a particular part of the image on mobile, then move the focal point there.